lino-framework/welfare/docs/specs/polls.rst

 =========================================================== ======================================================================= =============
 <BLANKLINE>

-When Hubert looks at the same response, he cannot edit it because he is not the author:
+Hubert can see the same response, but he cannot edit it because he is not the author:

 >>> rt.login('hubert').show(polls.AnswersByResponse, obj)
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +REPORT_UDIFF